ethompson17/CongressData/README.md

 # Congress Age

-This folder contains the data behind the story [Both Republicans And Democrats Have an Age Problem](https://fivethirtyeight.com/features/both-republicans-and-democrats-have-an-age-problem/)

 `congress-age.csv` has an entry for every member of congress who served at any point during a particular congress between January 1947 and Februrary 2014.